KENJI-JIN/PaDiM-Anomaly-Detection-Localization-master/README.md

 &emsp;└ class_name2/<br>
 &emsp;&emsp;*the folder hierarchy of class_name2 is the same as class_name1.

+*The number of class and the number of anomal_class is not limeted.
+(In the above, two types of each class are described for example.)
 *If the above explanation is difficult to understand, please refer to the folder hierarchy of MCTec Dataset.

 ## Results